‘Playboy’ Model, Lindsey Pelas Flaunts Eye-Popping Instagram Cleavage, Comments On Her ‘Melons’

-Busty Instagram models are a dime a dozen, these days.
-With many men considering a sense of humor part of the “complete package,” Lindsey Pelas’ male fans are getting the max from the model’s March 19, 2019 Instagram update.
+Busty Instagram models are a dime a dozen these days.
+With many men considering a sense of humor part of the “complete package,” Lindsey Pelas’ male fans are getting the max from the model’s March 19 Instagram update.

-The Playboy model’s 8.5 million Instagram followers had already received an update on March 19, as the Inquistr reports.
+The Playboy model’s 8.5 million Instagram followers had already received an update on March 19, as The Inquistr reports.
 With more cleavage, eye contact (and humor), it would appear that Lindsey’s second update of the day comes well-received.

 Appearing to be inside a private jet and enjoying a cup of fresh melon, Pelas looks right down the lens of the camera as she seductively toys with her viewers.
 A fork in her mouth completes the snack-centric theme, but eyes are likely drawn lower down.